tokage/gemini-balance-nextjs/docs/README.md

 ### 3. Configure Environment Variables

 Create a `.env.local` file.
-The following variable is required for the application to connect to the database.
+The only variable required for local development is `DATABASE_URL`.

 - **`DATABASE_URL`**: The connection string for your database.
-The default `pnpm prisma migrate dev` command will create a SQLite database at `prisma/dev.db`.
+The default `pnpm prisma migrate dev` command uses `prisma/schema.prisma` and will create a SQLite database at `prisma/dev.db`.
+Your file should contain:
   ```
   DATABASE_URL="file:./prisma/dev.db"
   ```

 You might also set `GOOGLE_API_HOST` if you need to use a proxy for the Google API.
-All other settings are managed via the Web UI.
+All other settings are managed via the Web UI after the first run.

 ### 4. Run the Development Server